 - Parenting difficulties, including parents with learning difficulties

-- In Home Support - aimed at assisting with overcoming crisis situations and providing respite care, eliminate social isolation, skill building for parenting and child care skills and increasing the self-esteem of children and adults
+- In Home Support – aimed at assisting with overcoming crisis situations and providing respite care, eliminate social isolation, skill building for parenting and child care skills and increasing the self-esteem of children and adults

 - Hardship Assistance – providing funding for bills, debts, dental bills, food parcels, Work and Development Orders, and other financial supports.

-- Community Education – where appropriate the staff will try to involve families in short courses on relevant issues, such as parenting young children and teenagers, post- separation courses for parents who are experiencing high levels of conflict
+- Community Education – where appropriate staff will encourage families to engage in short courses on relevant issues, such as parenting young children and teenagers, post- separation courses for parents who are experiencing high levels of conflict

 - Support Groups – The program runs regular groups on topics including: domestic violence, parents with special needs, parenting children with special needs, grandparents as carers, groups for children and teenagers. a men’s group, a single parent group, a group for parents of children with ADHD.

-If you are interested in becoming assisting the Family Support program - volunteer for JewishCare by calling 1300 133 660.
+If you are interested in becoming assisting the Family Support program – volunteer for JewishCare by calling 1300 133 660.